-1. Define target audience
+1. Define the target audience

 Having the ability to clearly define the target audience for a sales campaign is one important step usually overlooked.
-You will be better at generating leads if you are most effective in getting the campaign focused on the prospects which are the best fit in terms of having a need for your products as well as having the highest probability of moving forward.
+You will be better at generating leads if you are most effective in getting the campaign focused on the prospects who are the best fit in terms of having a need for your products as well as having the highest probability of moving forward.

-Look into characteristics such as geography, industry, size, title, department, and current environment when defining your target audience.
+Look into characteristics such as geography, industry, size, title, department, and the current environment when defining your target audience.
 The prospect’s current processes, systems, and agreements in the areas in which your products and services impact them are their current environment.

 2. Build a good list

 Once the characteristics of our target prospect are defined, we can utilize that information to build the attack list for the campaign.
 Many different sources are available for building your attack list.
-Pulling the list from your existing database of customers and prospects or using external resources to produce your lists for are two optimal sources.
+Pulling the list from your existing database of customers and prospects or using external resources to produce your lists are two optimal sources.

 3. Multi-touch approach

 Making your sales campaign multi-touch in terms of how you communicate to the target prospects is one of the best ways to improve and drive results.
-You want to reach out to your prospects with multiple attempts and different forms of communications which greatly improves the chances that your message gets delivered.
+You want to reach out to your prospects with multiple attempts and different forms of communication which greatly improves the chances that your message gets delivered.

 Hitting your prospect with an email, a cold call, and a piece of direct mail is an example of a multi-touch approach.
 Having those scheduled to contact a prospect in a particular order with a specific amount of time in between is key.